 A Possible Improvement

-A good extension to this workflow would be to use fedpkg(link) that uses the rpm package of the lib to build and install it.
 This way we would be compiling the lib with the same compile flags as used by the distro which can save us a lot of time of manually configuring the build options.
-The result would also be a rpm which can be installed and uninstalled with dnf.
+The result would also be a rpm

-To do this we probably just need to point the package’s spec file to our local clone of the source code.
-Or maybe we can even point it directly to upstream repo and let the rpm tools clone it, if we can of course change the source code afterwards.
+file to our local clone of the source code.
+Or maybe we can even point it directly to upstream repo and let the rpm

 Let this be an exercise for the reader.